 Inside the Shepherd’s Hut

-- Easy pull down double bed with proper mattress, duvet, pillows and cotton bed linen
+- Easy pull down double bed with proper mattress, sheep’s wool duvet, non-feather pillows and cotton bed linen

-- Two single bunk beds – (please bring your own sleeping bags/bedding and pillows)
+- Day bed can convert to two optional single bunk beds for children – (please bring your own sleeping bags/bedding and pillows)

 - Wood burning stove – we provide starter pack of logs, kindling and firelighters – more for sale on site